About Getting Married in Mallorca

 Symbolic wedding ceremonies

-You can either have the symbolic ceremony first, and then return to your home country for the legal ceremony, or as most couples do, have the legal wedding first then celebrate in the sun for the blessing or symbolic ceremony.
+In Spain, legal civil ceremonies must be performed indoors, but there are no restrictions regarding non-legal blessings which can be performed anywhere.
+You can either have the symbolic ceremony first and then return to your home country for the legal ceremony or, as most couples do, have the legal wedding first then to Mallorca for the blessing and wedding celebration.

 Civil partnerships in Spain are fully legal and recognised around the world, although they are only available for those who have resided in the country for at least two years.
 You will need to register your marriage in the local registry office by presenting your passport or ID card, birth certificate, certificate of residence and a certificate of your and your partner's single, divorced or widower status.
 As of July 2005, same-sex couples can also get legally married in Spain.

 In Palma, civil ceremonies are held at the City Council, also known as Cort and located inside a 17th-century Baroque palace, and in the 14th-century Bellver Castle which overlooks the Bay of Palma.
 There are no civil ceremonies in the city during the months of January, August and December.